 Later as I was talking to friends I realized that for many people, the problem wasn’t the debt itself, it was the issue of how to get started.
-Most people know they have an issue, they just don’t know how to help themselves.
+Most people know they have an issue, they just don’t know how to start reducing their debt.

 Are you scared to face your debt?

 I don’t care how much money you make, you are most likely scared to face the number.
-Hopefully yours is significantly less then ours, but either way, you have to face your fears.
+Hopefully yours is significantly less than ours, but either way, you have to face your fears.

 You have to know your debt levels to start the process.

 1. The first step is to gather your financial records.

 Your goal is to write down everything you owe.
 This includes all banking records, credit cards, store credit cards, car loans, IRS, student loans, personal loans, payday lenders. . . . .
 You get the idea.

 If you owe someone money you need to write it down.

 I know for some people this may include old debt that you haven’t thought about in years.